zfcampus/apigility-documentation/content-validation/validating.md

 Validating
 ==========

 Each field of a service can be assigned a set of validators.
-When an input filter is present, all validation must pass in order for the service to be executed.
-If an input filter does not validate, a `422 Unprocessable Entity` status is returned, with a message that the resource failed validation.
+When an input filter is present all validation must pass in order for the service to be executed.
+If an input filter does not validate a `422 Unprocessable Entity` status is returned with a message that the resource failed validation.
 In this situation the service will not be executed.

 For example, in the following AddressBook and Contact example, a contact must provide a valid age.